BlokasLabs/patchbox-os-docs/docs/InstallOS.md

-# Install the Operating System on the SD Card
+# Install the Operating System to the SD Card

-For the OS image transfer to the Raspberry Pi we recommend you to use the SD card and the balenaEtcher software.
-It will format the SD card and will flash the image to it.
+To write an OS image to the SD Card for use with your Raspberry Pi, we recommend using the balenaEtcher software.
 Follow the steps listed below and get it done!

-**Note:** Before writing and verifying the image (this is shown by a progress bar), balenaEtcher will format the SD card by clearing all pre-existing data.
+**Note:** All existing data on the SD card will be lost once the OS image flashing process is started.

 <a href="https://community.blokas.io/t/raspberry-pi-write-sd-card-images-using-os-x-command-line/614" target='_blank'>Here's another way to do it with macOS</a>